Ratkiller446/48hourgame/README.md

 ```

 ## License
-This project is unlicensed and provided as-is for personal use.
+This project is released under the Unlicense, a public domain dedication that waives all copyright and related rights, allowing you to use, modify, and distribute the code freely without any restrictions.
+See http://unlicense.org/ for full details.